Published in Pipeline

 • The addition of an additional loading dose for greater flexibility

-• A population extension to include three patient groups: moderately severe-and-severe DR, NPDR, and mild diabetic macular edema (DME)
+• A population expansion to include patients with PDR, mild diabetic macular edema (DME), and moderately-severe-to-severe DR.

 • The enrolled study population included glucagon-like peptide (GLP-1) users